asqasq/docs/openwhisk/openwhisk.md

 Then set the new AUTH key returned by the command above in the ~/.wskprops file.

+To list the available users belonging to a given namespace, use the following command:

+        kubectl -n openwhisk -ti exec owdev-wskadmin -- wskadmin user list ns01 -a

 To increase the invocation limit per minute, execute the following command:

         kubectl -n openwhisk -ti exec owdev-wskadmin -- wskadmin limits get ns01